 - Health Records & Information Privacy Act, 2002 (NSW)

-Many of the compliance requirements under the State Records Act and some other legislation have been built into the TRIM system.
-By placing documents into the correct files in TRIM you will be automatically complying with these requirements.
+Many of the compliance requirements under the State Records Act and some other legislation have been built into CM (TRIM).
+By saving documents into folders in CM (TRIM) you will be automatically complying with these requirements.

-The University Records Management Policy also includes many of the compliance requirements.
-To understand your obligations you should read the policy (University Records Management Policy).
+The University’s Records and Archives Management Policy also includes many of the compliance requirements.
+To understand your obligations you should read the policy.

 In addition, there is other legislation, whose main focus is not recordkeeping related but which includes some recordkeeping provisions.
 Business units need to be aware of such legislation that has specific requirements for their particular area.
 An example of such legislation is the Education Services for Overseas Students Act, 2000 (Commonwealth).
 This has requirements for the creation and retention of some student related records.